AintSmurf/DemoDataBase/README.md

 # DemoDataBase
-Employee Tracker with Txt file Used as DataBase usefull stuff for companies that would like like to keep track of thier employees.
+Employee Tracker with Txt file Used as DataBase usefull software for companies that would like like to keep track of thier employees.